 New CMMC Interim Rule Requires NIST Score Requirements for Contracts

-Since the unveiling of DFARS/NIST compliance requirements in 2017, the Department of Defense has been stymied by an inability to verify NIST 800-171 compliance among contractors.
-Between the self-attestation requirements, perpetual POA&Ms and no risk of audits, there has been very little incentive for DoD contractors to fully implement all 110 requirements of the compliance framework.
+Since the unveiling of the Defense Federal Acquisition Regulation Supplement (DFARS) and National Institute of Standards and Technology (NIST) compliance requirements in 2017, the Department of Defense (DoD) has been stymied by an inability to verify NIST 800-171 compliance among contractors.
+Between the self-attestation requirements, perpetual Plan of Actions and Milestones (POAMs) and no risk of audits, there has been very little incentive for DoD contractors to fully implement all 110 requirements of the compliance framework.

 Breaking Down the Impact to NIST 800-171